gongcastro/Zombase/content/about.md

 # Who is behind **Zombdata**?

 I am Gonzalo García-Castro, a researcher at [**Center for Brain and Cognition**](http://upf.com/cbc) at Universitat Pompeu Fabra (Barcelona, Spain).
 I spend most of my time doing my PhD in developmental psycholinguistics.
 My researh is mostly focused on how babies acquire language, with a especial focus on bilingualism.
-If you are interested in what I should probably be doing instead of wrting these lines, you can visit my personal website ([gongcastro.github.io](gongcastro.github.io)).
+If you are interested in what I should probably be doing instead of writing these lines, you can visit my personal website ([gongcastro.github.io](gongcastro.github.io)).

 # Where does **Zombdata** come from?